Veteran journalist Rahimullah Yusufzai passes away

 He was a committed hard worker.
 He would never hesitate from going to the most difficult and dangerous destination in connection with his journalistic responsibilities and would file great stories.

-He was the only journalist, who had interviewed Osama bin Laden, on multiple occasions at a time when the latter was the most wanted person in the world.
+He was the only journalist, who had interviewed Osama bin Laden, on multiple occasions at a time when the later was the most wanted person of the world.

 He was also the lone journalist to have interviewed Mullah Muhammad Omar, the founder head of Afghan Taliban and the former ruler of Afghanistan.